Jewellery trends – Art Nouveau is in fashion again

 René Lalique: He promoted the movement in France with his exquisite enamel and glass in addition to using horn in combination with moonstones and diamonds.

 Lalique, Masriera and Fouquet are back.
 Organic aesthetic and the use of fragile materials such as moulded glass are making a comeback into jewellery, luxury and fashion.
 In the last decades, the cool geometric lines of Art Deco, modernism and minimalism have dominated the taste but it looks like it is the time for Art Nouveau again.

-The term ‘organic’ indicates any object whose characteristics is adapted to the demands of the body and mind of modern human person.
-Some motifs and distinctive elements of jewellery produced in this intensely creative period are:
+Some motifs and distinctive elements of jewellery produced in this intensely creative period were:

 - natural subjects: flowers, insects, birds

 - female visage or silhouette with long, flowing hair